hopsoft/goldmine/README.md

 ## Start Here

 The [example project's output](http://hopsoft.github.io/goldmine/) should help answer the question of why Goldmine exists.
-It helps visualize the end goal.
+It will help you visualize the end goal.

-Also, take some time checkout the [source](https://github.com/hopsoft/goldmine/tree/master/example) for the example.
+Also, checkout the [source](https://github.com/hopsoft/goldmine/tree/master/example) for the example.

 ## Usage